Food By Themes

 Image credit: @cheryl_ene

 Hong Kong Mongkok Dim Sum’s simple menu of just six handmade items will leave you as satisfied.
-The skin of their Har Gow ($2.80 for three pieces) is translucently thin yet sturdy enough to hold a rather hefty load of fresh prawn.
-True to the stall’s name, each Char Siew Bao ($2.80 for three pieces) is made Hong Kong-style with a light and airy bun cracked open to expose the marinated meat filling.
+Though priced slightly higher than other dim sum places at $3.50 for all items, you’ll get quality dim sum here that’s worth your buck.
+The skin of their Har Gow is translucently thin yet sturdy enough to hold a rather hefty load of fresh prawn, and each Char Siew Bao is made Hong Kong-style with a light and airy bun cracked open to expose the marinated meat filling.

 Address: 335 Smith Street, #02-097, Chinatown Complex Market & Food Centre, Singapore 050335